vishvAsa/vedAH/meta/articles/keith/v2/SANSKRIT_INDEX.md

 324

-ctad vai tat, that is this, 524. enas, sin, 249, 485. cmuşa, fierce, 111. esa, as signal for recitation
+ctad vai tat, that is this, 524. enas, sin, 249, 485. cmuṣa, fierce, 111. esa, as signal for recitation

 of the Castra, 315.